-This can be stress from exercising, emotional stress, perceived stress and even a lack of sleep.
+This can be stress from exercise, emotional stress, perceived stress and even a lack of sleep.

 Let off of that list is the connection between thyroid hormone and cortisol levels.

-It turns out that an elevated TSH (sign of hypothyroidism) is associated with high cortisol levels.
+It turns out that an elevated TSH (sign of hypothyroidism) is associated with high cortisol levels (8).